AntonBergaker/InterpolatedParser/README.md

 ## Usage

 ### Supported types
-InterpolatedParser supports anything that implements IParseable<T>, which includes many common types in .NET.
-This also means you can use your own types by having them implement IParseable<T>.
+InterpolatedParser supports anything that implements `IParseable<T>` and `ISpanParseable<T>`, which includes many common types in .NET.
+This also means you can use your own types by having them implement either of the two interfaces.

 ### Collections
 The parser supports Lists and Arrays.
 A separator is provided as a format string.
 Format strings don't allow trailing whitespace, so if you need that enclose the format string in single quotes.